insolar/docs/docs/source/ledger-nano.rst

 #.
 In the dashboard of the device, the Insolar application prompts you to verify the transfer details and sign the :guilabel:`Transfer` command.
 Click the :guilabel:`right` button to cycle through the details.

 #.
-Press both :guilabel:`left` and :guilabel:`right` to open the signing options and press both :guilabel:`left` and :guilabel:`right` buttons again to sign the command.
+Press both the :guilabel:`left` and :guilabel:`right` to open the signing options and press both :guilabel:`left` and :guilabel:`right` buttons again to sign the command.

    .. image:: imgs/mig-test/ledger-s-create-account-sign.png
       :width: 300px